davidledwards/scalop/README.md

 the argument sequence, it applies the corresponding processor function to obtain the option value.
 This process is repeated until the argument sequence is exhausted or the parser encounters an error.

-An option name can be expressed in both ''long'' form (a string with at least two characters) and ''short'' form (a single character).
-For any given sequence of arguments, ''long'' options are detected by the presence of a `--` prefix and ''short'' options with a `-` prefix.
+An option name can be expressed in both *long* form (a string with at least two characters) and *short* form (a single character).
+For any given sequence of arguments, *long* options are detected by the presence of a `--` prefix and *short* options with a `-` prefix.
 Examples include `--verbose` and `-v`, respectively.

 An option processor is an arbitrary function whose purpose is to return a value that gets assigned to the option name.
 A